ubports/click/doc/file-format.rst

 ================================================

 This specification covers a packaging format intended for use by self-contained third-party applications.
-It is intentionally designed to be easy to create such packages and for the archive of packages to be able to scale to very large numbers, as well as to ensure that packages do not execute any unverified code as root during installation and that installed packages are sandboxable.
+It is intentionally designed to make it easy to create such packages and for the archive of packages to be able to scale to very large numbers, as well as to ensure that packages do not execute any unverified code as root during installation and that installed packages are sandboxable.

 This implementation proposal uses the existing dpkg as its core, although that is entirely concealed from both users and application developers.
 The